 When an MLD has successfully negotiated with a peer MLD an uplink and/or downlink TID-to-link mapping in which the bit position i of the Link Mapping Of TID n field in the TID-to-link Mapping element in the (Re)Association Request frame, TID-To-Link Mapping Request frame, Beacon frame, or Probe Response frame is set to 1, the TID n shall be mapped to the link associated with the link ID i in the uplink and/or downlink basd on the Direction subfield in the TID-To-Link Mapping element

+An AP that transmits a TID-to-link mapping request may include the Mapping Switch Time field and set it to the time, in units of TUs, of a DTIM Beacon on one of the APs affiliated with the AP MLD.
+If the requested TID-to-link mapping negotiation is successful, the new TID-to-link mapping is effective immediately after the indicated mapping switch time.

+The AP should allow enough time for the responding non-AP MLDs to repond to the request frame by setting the initial value of the Mapping Switch Time field to a sufficiently large value.

+A non-AP MLD that receives from its associated AP MLD a TID-To-Link Mapping Request frame that includes a Mapping Switch Time field should send a TID-to-link Mapping Response frame before the indicated mapping switch time either with the status code SUCCESS or to request an alternate preferred mapping.
+The non-AP STA shall include a link specific Reason Code in the TID-to-link Mapping element of the TID-to-link Mapping Request frame to request alternate preferred mapping.

 35.3.7.1.7 Advertised TID-to-link mapping in Beacon and Probe Response frames

 tGbe editor: Modify section 35.3.7.1.7 as shown below (#14055):

 An AP MLD may advertise a mandatory TID-to-link mapping by including a TID-To-Link Mapping element in the Beacon and Probe Response frames that the APs affiliated with the AP MLD transmit.
+In a TID-To-Link Mapping element used to advertise a TID-to-link mapping, the Priority subfield of the TID-To-Link Control field shall be set to 1, and the AID Bitmap Subelement Present subfield of the TID-To-Link Control field shall be set to 0.

 An AP that advertises a TID-to-link mapping shall include the Mapping Switch Time field and set it to the time, in units of TUs, of a DTIM Beacon of one of the APs affiliated with the AP MLD.
 Beginning at the indicated time, the indicated TID-to-link mapping is established and the Mapping Switch Time field is no longer included.
 An AP MLD shall not advertise a TID-to-link mapping that does not map all TIDs to the same link set, both for DL and UL.
 The Direction field of an advertised TID-To-Link Mapping element shall be set to 2.